Ang Lee: 1994–2012: Breakthrough and acclaim

-His next film was Lust, Caution, which was adapted from a novella by the Chinese author Eileen Chang.
+His next film was Lust, Caution, which was adapted from the novella by Eileen Chang.
 The story was written in 1950, and was loosely based on an actual event that took place in 1939–1940 in Japanese-occupied Shanghai, China, during World War II.
 Lust, Caution was distributed by Focus Features and premiered at international film festivals in the summer and early fall of 2007.
 In the U.S., the movie received a NC-17 rating (no children 17 and under admitted) from the MPAA mainly due to several strongly explicit sex scenes.
 This was a challenge to the film's distribution because many theater chains in the United States refuse to show NC-17 films.
 The director and film studio decided not to appeal the decision.
-Lee removed 9 minutes from the film to make the content suitable for minor audiences in order to be permitted to show Lust, Caution in mainland China.
+In order to show Lust, Caution in mainland China, Lee removed 9 minutes from the film.

 Lust, Caution captured the Golden Lion from the 2007 Biennale Venice Film Festival, making Lee the winner of the highest prize for the second time in three years (Lee is one of only four filmmakers to have won the Golden Lion twice).
 When Lust, Caution was played in Lee's native Taiwan in its original full-length edition, it was very well received.
 Staying in Taiwan to promote the film and to participate in a traditional holiday, Lee got emotional when he found that his work was widely applauded by fellow Taiwanese.
 Lee admitted that he had low expectations for this film from the U.S. audience since "its pace, its film language;– it's all very Chinese."
 The film was submitted by Taiwan for consideration in the Best Foreign Language Film category at the Academy Awards, but the Academy ruled that an insufficient number of Taiwanese nationals had participated in the production, thus disqualifying it from further consideration; it was not nominated for any other category.